cmaster11/qvalet/docs/home.md

 ## Templates

-Commands can be customized using go templates syntax:
+Commands, args, environment variables and temporary files can be customized using go templates syntax:

 ```yaml
 # Command to run, and list of arguments